NVIDIA/ais-k8s/monitoring/alloy/README.md

 The `config-chart` defines the base components used by multiple environments in [config-chart/common](./config-chart/common/).
 Environment specific configurations can be found in [config-chart/environments](./config-chart/environments/) (currently prod, local, and remote).
 This allows for deploying alloy configs with different components for each environment.
-Currently, local only writes to the local prometheus/loki, remote only writes to an environment-configured remote write location, and prod writes to both.
+Currently, local only writes to the local prometheus/loki, remote only writes to an environment-configured remote write location, and prod writes to both, but only if env vars are set to write locally.

 # Authentication

-For our panoptes remote write targets, you'll need to authenticate with our vault secrets.
+For remote writes, you'll need to authenticate with a secret.
 Follow the [instructions in the vault directory](../vault/README.md) and reference the Gitlab wiki to set up a secret in your target k8s cluster.

 # Usage